k-stz/config-weaver-operator/notes.md

 ### API Machinery: What is the difference between a Phase and a Condition?
+A phase follows state machine semantics

+The pattern of using phase is deprecated, meaning new extensions to k8s, like this operator, shouldn't use it.
+(Source api-conventions: https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md)

 ### K8s API: Why are Conditions more extensible (compared to phases)?
 adding new conditions doesn't (and shouldn't) invalidate decisions based on existing conditions